English Nederlands

 GGD, Sarphati Amsterdam Food4Smiles, PHAROS, Voedingscentrum, Gezonde en Kansrijke start, JGZ, NJi, NCJ, NVD, Coop, MRN&CN, EVAA, Smallsteps/Partou, PANEL, Ivoren kruis, NVvK.

 To map the system around oral disease and overweight (aim 2) we focus on Amsterdam North (study protocol approved ACTA-ETC 2023-26790).
 Contacts have been made with neighborhood organizations (DOCK, Road of Hope, Single Super Moms, Voedselbank (sociale markt; OKT).
 Key figures in the local community have been identified via neighborhood-tables for residents.
-The PhD student has started interviewing parents.
+The PhD student has interviewed parents.
+Due to longterm illness, this work was recently carried over to a lecturer-researcher who has started transcribing and analysis.
+A master student interviewed parents in Amsterdam South-East ( S Abou Elkhair (2024), Understanding barriers to promoting oral health in children: a qualitative study on the perspectives of parents from Amsterdam Southeast and their support seeking strategies, Master Thesis, ACTA).

 Also, oral hygiene students have asked families from the neighborhood how they perceive the role of the living environment on their lifestyle related choices regarding food and physical activity (Bergen, F, Gökkaya, I, Imaç, D, Mienstra, I, Munster, S, Poelstra, M (2024) Parents’ perspectives regarding the influence of the living environment in Amsterdam North on their food choices.
 Bachelor Thesis, Inholland).
 This has resulted in a bachelor thesis and an abstract was presented at the Dutch Dental Science Days (13 -14 June 2024, Lunteren, the Netherlands) and at the ORCA congress (July 3-6, 2024, Crete, Greece).
-A scoping review regarding indicators for lack of access to care or avoidance of care is under way.
+A scoping review regarding indicators for lack of access to care or avoidance of care is has been accepted for publication (Begovic, Chau, van der Linden & van de Veen (accepted) Understanding underutilization of oral health care in high-income countries: a scoping review.
+Critical Public Health)

 The health care professionals from the well-baby clinics have asked for a training program regarding the oral health during the first 1000 days.
 Training to the health nurses and physicians was provided.
-On request of the OKT’s in Amsterdam -North, a master student is investigating the child friendliness of oral health clinics in Amsterdam North to create a referral map (and protocol) to be used by the well-baby clinics.
+On request of the OKT’s in Amsterdam -North, a master student has investigated the child friendliness of oral health clinics in Amsterdam North to create a referral map (and protocol) to be used by the well-baby clinics.
+This work resulted in a Master thesis (Verboom 2025, Child-friendly Oral Care Practices Amsterdam North, Master Thesis, ACTA) results were presented at the EADPH congress (27-28 September Rome, Italy).

 Progress PhD Soely Madrone